Top 10 Largest Bats in the World

 It’s no exaggeration to say that it’s one of the ugliest animals on the planet.
 The female appears to have more of the features of a typical flying fox.

-Because of the loud sounds produced by the male hammer-headed bat, this species is sometimes regarded as a pest in certain areas.
+Because of the loud sounds produced by the male hammer-headed bat, this species is sometimes considered a pest in certain areas.

 5. Golden-crowned Flying Fox